sisl/RLESCAS.jl/README.md

 # Reinforcement Learning Encounter Simulator (RLES) for Collision Avoidance Systems #
 Author: Ritchie Lee (ritchie.lee@sv.cmu.edu)

-RLESCAS is a Julia package for applying Monte Carlo tree search (MCTS) to check collision avoidance systems.
+RLESCAS is a Julia package for applying Monte Carlo tree search (MCTS) to stress test collision avoidance systems, e.g., for near mid-air collisions (NMACs).

 ## Installation ##

-The software requires Julia v0.3 and above.
-It is currently untested on v0.4.
+The software requires Julia v0.4 (tested on v0.4.6).
+It is currently untested on v0.5 (but will soon be migrated up).
 Requires 64-bit Julia.

 * Pkg.clone("https://github.com/sisl/rlescas.jl.git", "RLESCAS")
 * Pkg.build("RLESCAS")
 * The CCAS package is installed automatically, but requires some additional setup.
-Follow the instructions on the wiki at https://github.com/sisl/CCAS.jl.git.
+Follow the installation instructions on the wiki at https://github.com/sisl/CCAS.jl.git.
 * PGFPlots is installed automatically but may require some additional configuration.
 Follow the installation instructions on the package documentation https://github.com/sisl/PGFPlots.jl.
 Note: if you use the config file method to execute, and do not require pdf and tex outputs, then you can skip installation of the visualization tools.
 * To be able to generate PDFs, you'll need lualatex and also aircraftshapes.sty.
 For the latter, get aircraftshapes.sty from https://github.com/sisl/aircraftshapes and include it into your tex system.
-For Windows (for MikTex2.9), put the aircraftshapes.sty file into "C:\Program Files\MiKTeX 2.9\tex\latex\aircraftshapes" folder.
-Lualatex is included in MikTex distribution.
+For TexLive, put the file under ~/texmf/aircraftshapes/ where ~ is your user/home directory.
+For MikTex2.9 in Windows, put the aircraftshapes.sty file into "C:\Program Files\MiKTeX 2.9\tex\latex\aircraftshapes" folder.
+Lualatex is included in both distributions.
+TexLive is recommended.

+### Dependencies ###

+* AdaptiveStressTesting.jl - MCTS stress testing framework
+* RLES-SISLES.jl - Encounter simulator
+* CCAS.jl - a wrapper for libcas (ACAS X library)
+* RLESUtils.jl - a collection of support tools

 ## Usage ##

 ###Method 1: Command-Line###

-At a command prompt, navigate to ``PKGDIR/RLESCAS/test`` and run ``julia ../src/mcts.jl config_2ac.ini``.
+At a command prompt, navigate to ``$PKGDIR/RLESCAS/test`` and run ``julia ../src/mcts.jl config_2ac_quicktest.ini``.
 The output will be placed under ``./results``.

 This command can be run from anywhere as long as the relative paths to the files are correct.
 First argument is the mcts.jl file that is the main entry for command-line access.
 Second argument is the configuration file.
 See below for more details on the config file.
 Output directory is specified in config.